rizwan09/REDCODER/SCODE-G/README.md

-# SCODE-R (Summary and CODE Retriever)
+# SCODE-G (Summary and CODE Generator)

-This is repository for the SCODE-R retriever in the [Retrieval Augmented Code Generation and Summarization](https://arxiv.org/abs/2108.11601) paper.
+This is repository for the SCODE-G generator in the [Retrieval Augmented Code Generation and Summarization](https://arxiv.org/abs/2108.11601) paper.

 If you find this paper or this code useful, please cite this paper:
 ```